About KILT Protocol

 KILT is the brainchild of Ingo Rübe.
 In 1995 Ingo founded his very first startup, Network Department, which in 2000 was merged with the IT Department of Fresenius AG to form today’s Fresenius Netcare GmbH.
 With subsequent experience as IT Project Director at Axel Springer, CTO of Burda Media (where he initiated the open-source Content Management System “Thunder”), and Board Member of the Drupal Association, he is well aware of the need for reliable and verifiable identity solutions in the business world and beyond.

 Recognizing the potential of blockchain to address issues in the current system where users have lost control over their own data, he set out to create solutions that could be standardized and implemented by corporates and entrepreneurs worldwide.

 After an intense period of research and creative exchange among KILT’s interdisciplinary team with expertise in Computer Science, Mathematics, Law, Economics, Digital Media and Philosophy, in Spring 2018 the idea of the open-source KILT Protocol was born.
-The KILT Team represents several countries across the globe, including Austria, Canada, Croatia, Denmark, England, Ethiopia, Germany, Hungary, Ireland, Italy, Turkey, and the United States of America.
+The KILT Team represents many countries across the globe including Austria, Croatia, Denmark, England, Ethiopia, Germany, Hungary, India, Ireland, Italy, Turkey, and the United States.

 KILT is a blockchain protocol that enables innovative, industry-agnostic business models around identity.
 The protocol was developed by BOTLabs GmbH, the company Ingo founded with the German publishing house Hubert Burda Media, with Swiss publisher Ringier AG joining later as a shareholder.

 In 2018, KILT was an early adopter of Substrate, a modular system powered by Parity Technologies that makes it easy to build customized blockchains by using pre-built components.
 Substrate also allows seamless integration with Polkadot, a ground-breaking “blockchain of blockchains” developed by Parity that overcomes the previous problems of security, scalability, and interoperability that have hampered blockchain adoption so far.